Lednerb/bilberry-hugo-theme/README.md

 ## Custom colors and fonts
-Bilberry uses SCSS for styling and NPM with [Laravel Mix](https://laravel-mix.com/) for dependancy management.
+Bilberry uses SCSS for styling and NPM with [Laravel Mix](https://laravel-mix.com/) for dependency management.

-If you want to change any colors or fonts, you have follow these steps:
+If you want to change any colors or fonts, you have to follow these steps:

 1. Install this theme to your `themes` directory
 2. `cd themes/bilberry-hugo-theme`